 Applications and Training

-The 2023 Master Gardener class will be held virtually on Mondays and Tuesdays from 9 a.m. to noon and in-person on Thursdays from 4-7 p.m. (conditions permitting).
+The 2024 Master Gardener class will be held virtually on Tuesdays from 9 a.m. to noon and in-person on Thursdays from 4-7 p.m. (conditions permitting).
 Training will begin on Thursday, Jan.
-19 and end on Thursday, March 23.
+4 and end on Thursday, March 28.
+A maximum of one session can be missed and made up by attending another master gardener chapter’s equivalent session.

 - Tuesdays: 9 a.m. – Noon, Virtual (synchronous or asynchronous)